 Food is loved worldwide and restaurants gain their reputation on how good or bad the food is.
 The food and drinks created by a restaurant are known as their product.
 A strong product can help a business reach great success and create a positive reputation.
 Owners have to provide the best product, but that’s not all.
 They also need to make sure their food is safe, edible and won’t cause any harm or sickness to the consumer.
 Including how it is served and packaged.
 Customers can sue a business if the product has caused them harm while consuming it.

-A famous example of this is when an elderly woman was burned by a coffee she purchased at a McDonald’s drive-thru, and that she received over $3,000,000.
+A famous example of this is when a coffee burned an elderly woman she purchased at a McDonald’s drive-thru, and that she received over $3,000,000.
 This was all because the hot coffee container did not have a “warning” label that it was hot.
-A law case like this can ruin a business especially if they are not as big as McDonald’s, which was able to afford to pay the claim.
+A law case like this can ruin a business, especially if they are not as big as McDonald’s, which can afford to pay the claim.

 Product liability is another crucial part of restaurant insurance that can save businesses millions of dollars and prevent them from closing down.
-The main purpose of Product Liability insurance is to cover legal costs and damages for the business due to the claims.
-In the example above, product liability would pay the elder lady for her injures and compensate the cost decided by the judge.
-Once again restaurant insurance can save the owner from immense damage and downfall of a restaurant.
+The main purpose of Product Liability insurance is to cover legal costs and damages for the company due to the claims.
+In the example above, product liability would pay the elderly lady for her injures and compensate the cost decided by the judge.
+Thus, once again, restaurant insurance can save the owner from immense damage and downfall of a restaurant.

 The Benefits Of Purchasing Restaurant Insurance In The Food Industry

 Now I hope you can understand; Restaurant Insurance covers a large number of claims and risks.
 These risks can occur at any time and affect a business in a drastic negative way.
 Restaurant insurance gives the owners the peace of mind of knowing they are protected from these claims and unpredictable events.
 It will allow the business to focus on producing the best food and service, rather than worrying about details that a buisness can’t avoid

 Reduces Financial Loss